Marriage Visa Guide| Lawyer Fees & Green Card Costs

 • You or your spouse had a U.S. immigration application rejected;

-• Your marriage-based green card application lacks necessary evidence; or
+• Your marriage-based green card application lacks the necessary evidence; or

 See our past success stories and how many happy couples we’ve helped reunite in the United States.